-Our client LR was 69 years old had a fall at home and was taken to the A&E Department at Basildon University Hospital.
-She pursued a claim in relation to clinical negligence arising delays in diagnosing her fractured right femur on her presentation to hospital.
+Our client LR was 69 years old, had a fall at home and was taken to the A&E Department at Basildon University Hospital.
+She pursued a claim in relation to clinical negligence arising from delays in diagnosing her fractured right femur on her presentation to hospital.

 LR suffered swelling in her lower right leg and once again visited her doctor.
 No examination of her hip took place, and no note was made of the continued pain and the lack of change in LR’s condition since her last attendance.
-An x-ray of her lower right leg was requested and this taken.
+An x-ray of her lower right leg was requested.
 During another visit to her doctor, LR reported a dull ache and cramp in her right hip, had oedema and was still on crutches 5 weeks after her initial fall.
-Her GP at this point requested an urgent MRI scan of LR’s right hip and legs but this was refused by the radiology department at Basildon University Hospital.
+Her GP, at this point, requested an urgent MRI scan of LR’s right hip and legs, but the radiology department at Basildon University Hospital refused this.

-Another week or so passed and LR was still no better and so made yet another visits to see her GP.
-She was still in pain, not sleeping and not able to mobilise without crutches.
-Her GP still did not have the x-ray reports from A&E, however, he noticed she had an antalgic gait and very poor straight leg raising on the right side.
-He felt that an urgent hip x-ray was required.
+Another week or so passed, and LR was still no better, so she made another visit to see her GP.
+She was still in pain, not sleeping and unable to mobilise without crutches.
+Her GP still did not have the x-ray reports from A&E. However, he noticed she had an antalgic gait and very poor straight leg raising on the right side.
+He felt that an urgent hip X-ray was required.

 LR was once again referred to Basildon University Hospital for an x-ray and, on this occasion, was informed she had suffered a fractured right hip and a shattered femur, which had happened as a result of her being told to mobilise.
 Our client underwent a total hip replacement under the care of a Consultant Orthopaedic Surgeon.
 She was eventually discharged home from hospital on crutches; attended several follow-up appointments and underwent physiotherapy.